build-on-aws/bedrock-agent-txt2sql/README.md

 - **Amazon Athena Bucket**: Create another S3 bucket for the Athena service.
 Call it `athena-destination-store-{alias}`.
 You will need to use this S3 bucket when configuring Amazon Athena in the next step.

-- Also, we will add the API schema for the Lambda function to this S3 bucket.
-Download the schema file from [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json) by using the following `curl` command in ther terminal or command prompt:

 For **Mac**
 ```linux